cabooster/DeepCAD-RT/Tutorial.md

 $ cd DeepCAD-RT/DeepCAD_RT_pytorch/
 ```

+**Example training**

 To  train your own DeepCAD-RT network, we recommend to start with the demo file `demo_train_pipeline.py`  in `DeepCAD_RT_pytorch` subfolder.
-You can try our demo files directly or edit some parameter appropriate to your hardware or data.
+You can try our demo files directly or edit some parameters appropriate to your hardware or data.

-**Example training**

 ```
 python demo_train_pipeline.py
 ```

 **Example testing**

+To test the denoising performance with model files, you can use our demo noisy data and correspoding model or edit some parameters to test your own model in the demo file `demo_test_pipeline.py` .

 ```
 python demo_test_pipeline.py